A Latent Shrinkage Position Model for Binary and Count Network Data: Acknowledgments

 This publication has emanated from research conducted with the financial support of Science Foundation Ireland under Grant number 18/CRT/6049.
-The opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Science Foundation Ireland.
+For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
+The authors are grateful to the anonymous reviewers for their suggestions which greatly contributed to improving this work.